Five Tips Every Stamper Should Know

 4) Purchase matching ink refills at the same time you purchase your ink pads

 To begin, you never want your ink pads to dry out.
 If you try to stamp with an ink pad which is drying out then your images are not going to be crisp and clean.
 Juicy ink pads insure clean stamped images with little or no blank areas.
 Secondly, you never want to be in the middle of stamping only to find you don’t have enough ink to finish your projects!
 My advice is to have that refill at your fingertips when your ink pad needs refreshing and purchase it at the same time you purchase your ink pad.
-I’ve made it super easy to do this in the Mini Store.
+I’ve made it super easy to do this in the Quick Color Shop.

 5) Keep your photopolymer stamps stain free